Havana Brown - The Breed

 The Havana Brown does not have any food specificity like some breeds, but it is still necessary to make sure to offer it croquettes of superior quality.

-At Saphira Cattery, all our kittens and adult cats are fed with Pronature brand food - Nordikö Formula, corn-free and grain-free.
+At Saphira Cattery, all our kittens and adult cats are fed with GO! - Lamb & Wild Boar recipe (Grain free and Corn free).

 Is the Havana Brown a hypoallergenic cat?